AaronHughes424/TrainWellPT/README.md

 - One of the major bugs I faced was when I was unable to push my migrations from git hub to deploy in heroku.
     - This meant that no new models were being recognised so pulling a 500 server error.
+---
 **Fix**
     -  I had to export the Database URL and then remigrate models.
     - This fixed the issue and allowed me to continue with the development.

+- Another bug that I face was on the stripe website where my webhooks were returning a server 500 error which I was advised by my mentor that is an issue with the stripe website.

 ---
 ## **Deployment**